casper-network/docs/source/docs/casper/concepts/index.md

 ### [Design](./design/index.md)

-An in-depth look at the high-level design and architecture of the Casper eco-system can be found [here](./design/index.md).
+An in-depth look at the high-level design and architecture of the Casper ecosystem can be found [here](./design/index.md).

 ### [Economics](./economics/index.md)